THE GIRLS FUTURE

-Additionally, The Girl’s Future also plans to organise football sessions and skating for young girls in the future.
+Additionally, The Girls Future also plans to organise football sessions and skating for young girls in the future.
 Not only will this increase the prominence of the organisation but it is also a way to boost the confidence, team spirit and sense of community for Busia’s girls while at the same time creating a place of sanctuary.
-In the long run, the organisation aspires to become a place of shelter and education and to improve the girl’s future.
-Help us with that!
+In the long run, the organization aspires to become a place of shelter and education and to improve the girls’ future.
+Support us with your donation!

 You would rather support Abasha in general with a donation or as a supporting member?
 A click on the button will tell you what options you have: